 Shakespeare's a big fan of using trochaic verse for supernatural beings like fairies (and the Witches in Macbeth) because it's light and airy.
 Let's face it, it's also kind of fun.

-Ordinary folks like the Mechanicals (craftsmen), usually don't talk in a special rhythm – they just talk.
-Check it this passage, where Bottom and his pals talk about the play they want to perform:
+Ordinary folks like the Mechanicals (craftsmen) usually don't talk in a special rhythm—they just talk.
+Check out this passage, where Bottom and his pals talk about the play they want to perform:

 There are things in this comedy of Pyramus and